Tender Freight Indexes

 If a market is strengthening (tender rejections are increasing), there will be upward pressure on rates.
 There is no ceiling on rates, but if rates stay high for an extended period of time, new capacity will enter the market.

-How SONAR uses The Waterfall Theory to Create Predictive Rates
+SONAR uses the Waterfall Theory to create Predictive Rates.

 SONAR tracks routing guide compliance by tracking tender rejections and other data to determine if routing guides are likely to break down in the near future.
 This data is then compiled and compared against other data sets, including financial and operational data from hundreds of carriers, brokers and shippers.